 Additionally, because CBRS units extend seaward out to either the 20- or 30-foot bathymetric contour (depending on the location of the unit), the true seaward extent of the units is not shown.
-The Service is not responsible for any misuse or misinterpretation of this digital data set, including use of the data to determine eligibility for federal financial assistance such as federal flood insurance.
-For information on obtaining an official determination of whether or not an area or specific property is located within the CBRS, please visit the Determinations web page.
+The Service is not responsible for any misuse or misinterpretation of this digital data set, including use of the data to determine eligibility for Federal funding or financial assistance.
+For information on obtaining an official determination of whether or not an area or specific property is located within the CBRS, please visit the CBRS Documentation web page.
 For information on project consultations, please visit the Consultations web page.

 Web Map Service (WMS)

-Geospatial Coastal Barrier Resources System Data is also available through an Open GIS Consortium (OGC) Web Map Service (WMS).
+Geospatial CBRS Data is available through an Open GIS Consortium (OGC) Web Map Service (WMS)

 - Projection: GCS, NAD83